intel-secl/skc-tools/SKC_Product_Guide.md

 #### Tlscertsha384

-Shows the SHA384 of the TLS certificate.
+Shows the SHA384 digest of the TLS certificate.

 #### setup \[task\]